YoRyan/mailrise/README.rst

 desktop or mobile device.

 Just as email brought written messages into the 21st century, Mailrise brings email notifications into the year 2021 and beyond.
+Compared to a conventional SMTP server, it's more secure, too—no more replicating your Gmail password to each of your Linux boxes!

 A Mailrise daemon is configured with a list of Apprise `configuration files <https://github.com/caronc/apprise/wiki/config_yaml>`_.